 The National Christmas Tree Lighting ceremony takes place each year on the grounds of the Ellipse, south of the White House.
 With musical performances, and a message of hope and peace, this event kicks off the annual National Christmas Tree program, which runs until January 1st.

 In 1923, President Calvin Coolidge lit a Christmas Tree on the grounds of the Ellipse.
 Every year, we continue that tradition, with the lighting of the National Christmas Tree.
 In 1954, 56 smaller trees were planted around the National Christmas Tree, representing the 50 states, five territories, and the District of Columbia.
 Each year, these trees are decorated by organizations from every state.

-For more information, or to watch the live webcast, visit: www.thenationaltree.org.
+For more information, visit: www.thenationaltree.org.

 *Photo source: Recreation.gov

 Admission: Tickets are available by lottery in October or early November for the lighting ceremony.
 After the lighting ceremony the attraction is free.

 Parking: No on-street parking is available by the White House.
 Visitors are strongly urged to use public transportation.
 Limited parking is available along Constitution Avenue between 15th and 17th Streets on evenings and weekends.

 Metrorail: Federal Triangle on Orange and Blue lines; Metro Center on Orange, Blue, and Red lines; McPherson Square on Orange and Blue lines.